Skip to Content

 Garmin offers an overwhelming number of models, which can make it hard to settle on the right watch for your needs.
 Generally, they can be divided up into the following ranges:

-• Forerunner: Designed specifically for road runners, the Forerunner family ranges from the basic to the advanced.
+• Forerunner: Designed specifically for road runners, the Forerunner family ranges from the basic (the 55 and 165) to the advanced (the 570 and 970).
 Historically, its ethos has been 'running watch first, smartwatch second'.

 • Fenix: Geared towards recreational and elite athletes, as well as multi-sports, the Fenix offers a comprehensive suit of training, recovery and racing tools.

-• Instinct: Built for adventurers, the Instinct family of watches are rugged in appearance, making them perfect for the trails.
+• Instinct: Built for adventurers, the Instinct family of watches are rugged in appearance, but more wallet-friendly than the Fenix.

-• Venu: Style and design meets health and wellness.
-Think of the Venu as Garmin’s take on the Apple Watch.
-Unlike the Forerunner, this is more 'smartwatch first, running watch second'.
+• Vivoactive/Venu: Style and design meets health and wellness.
+Think of the Vivoactive and Venu families as Garmin’s take on the Apple Watch.
+Unlike the Forerunners, these are more 'smartwatch first, running watch second'.
+The Vivoactive 6 rivals the Apple Watch SE, the Venu revivals the Series 10, and the Venu X1 rivals the Ultra 2.

 When it comes to finding your perfect Garmin watch, it's worth considering what type of running you'll be doing (e.g. on or off road, or a mixture of both) and how much feedback you're after.
 If you're someone who sticks mostly to roads, a Forerunner will probably fit the bill, with a few different models on offer depending on how nerdy you like to get about your stats.

 Spend a lot of time on the trails?
 The Instinct is designed for you.
-Or perhaps you're training for a triathlon, Best Garmin overall.
+Or perhaps you're training for a triathlon, in which case the Fenix can handle multi-sports like a pro.

 How to choose a Garmin watch